jchill-git/HP-comments/README.md

 # Code
 comment-scrape uses the goodreads API and goodreads python package to scrape the comments from a book identified by its Goodreads ID.

-top-books-description-scrape uses the goodreads API and goodreads python package to scrape the descriptions of teh top 100 Goodreads books for every year in a given range.
+top-books-description-scrape uses the goodreads API and goodreads python package to scrape the descriptions of the top 100 Goodreads books for every year in a given range.

 clean-HP-comments is based on code by Fernando Nascimetno and was used to process and clean the Harry Potter comments text files scrapped from Goodreads.